 It also advertises itself as working on holes up to 1/2″ wide.
 Double the size of Slime and other sealants.
 I’ve only been using it for several months and about a thousand miles, but it has already sealed a few holes for me… one of which was a piece of jagged metal so large I doubt Slime could have handled it at all.

 It was enough to make me start believing the 1/2″ hole claim.
-Between that and what you will see I say about using FlatOut in a tubeless setup below, I’m satisfied its a more capable product than alternatives.
+Between that and what you will see I say about using FlatOut in a tubeless setup below, I’m fully satisfied its a better product.

 The label on FlatOut indicates nowhere that it can be used on bicycles of any type.
 Hearing that others had been using this but nobody could say for sure if it was fit for purpose, I called FlatOut and asked.
 I got hold of their product manager responsible for bikes.
 It turns out the Sportsman formula was tested extensively by a manufacturer who made hunting ebikes: for hunters heading out to game stands and blinds in the boondocks.
 The recommended dose for a 26″x4.0+ tire is a half bottle (16 oz).
 The recommended dose for a Plus sized tire is about 12 oz.
 For smaller tires… figure something out or call them and ask for guidance.